infosec-ucalgary/magpieCTF-2021/challenges/misc/magpieSays/README.md

 ## Description
 1) standard game of Simon Says
-2) run java SimonTest on cmd line
+2) run the provided jar file
 3) mimic the game output using keyboard
 	0 - green
 	1 - red